-Figure 2.
-A database can reuse a statement execution plan when the SQL text matches a prior statement exactly (PreparedStatements are much more efficient.)
+The following figure shows how Derby can reuse a statement execution plan that is already in the statement cache when the SQL text matches a prior statement exactly, even when the statement is executed from a different connection.
+PreparedStatements are much more efficient, however.